When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Discussion

 From the evolution of L-maps, we identify the {\it slow pre-flare rise phase}, a gradual expansion of coronal magnetic field lines prior to major reconnection.
 We find that magnetic field lines where L-map increases before the flare are rooted in the future ribbon areas before these participate in reconnection.
 This process reflects the build-up of magnetic energy and the slow rise of stressed magnetic structures before the impulsive flare onset.
-A number of observational and theoretical studies have identified similar pre-flare rise phase in the past.
+Several observational and theoretical studies have identified similar pre-flare rise phase in the past.
 The {\it theoretical basis} for the pre-flare rise phase was established in early models of sheared magnetic arcades. \citet{Klimchuk1990} demonstrated that photospheric shearing motions can lift coronal field lines upward even without reconnection, increasing the height and energy of the magnetic configuration.
-Later MHD simulations have confirmed that shearing, twisting, or flux emergence naturally lead to gradual coronal field rise as magnetic free energy accumulates \citep[e.g.,][]{Antiochos1999, Aulanier2010}. {\it Observational evidence} for slow rise of pre-flare configurations has been reported in both eruptive and confined flares (e.g. \citealt{Zhang2001,Sterling2005,McCauley2015,Kliem2014,Cheng2020}).
+Later MHD simulations have confirmed that shearing, twisting, or flux emergence naturally lead to gradual coronal field rise as magnetic free energy accumulates \citep[e.g.,][]{Antiochos1999, Aulanier2010}.

+{\it Observational evidence} for slow rise of pre-flare configurations has been reported in both eruptive and confined flares (e.g., \citealt{Zhang2001,Sterling2005,McCauley2015,Kliem2014,Cheng2020,Qiu2024}).
 For example, using multiwavelength SDO/AIA imaging, \citet{Zhang2017} detected slow coronal dimmings and loop expansion more than an hour before an X1.6 flare, interpreting it as gradual lifting of magnetic field lines surrounding a flux rope.
 Similarly \citet{Zhu2024} observed expansion of precursor dimming accompanied by rising motions of loops toward the null point, removing the strapping field above before an explosive filament eruption.
-The slow-rise phase has also been described in studies of CME initiation, where overlying loops expand quasi-statically before rapid acceleration \citep[e.g.,][]{Karpen2012,Cheng2023,Liu2023,Xing2024,Xing2025,Liu2025}.
+The slow-rise phase has also been described in studies of CME initiation, where overlying loops expand quasi-statically before rapid acceleration \citep[e.g.,][]{Karpen2012,Wang2019,Cheng2023,Liu2023,Xing2024,Xing2025,Liu2025}.
 To summarize, slow rise phase in our simulations and earlier observations and simulations works indicates that magnetic systems evolve through a long period of quasi-static energy build-up with gradual stretching of ribbon-connected field lines before the flare onset.